destrospooder/me457-dronecontrol/README.md

 *10/24 - Got the sim working so that's something.
 The dynamics are still screwy but we'll get people to look through it.* -BA

 *11/16 - Unit tests all passed!
-PID control for DC motor included. * -SB
+PID control for DC motor included.* -SB

+*12/5 - Call man fill tuhr.* -BA